Vkiselev1984/documentation_in_dvelopment/NoteKeeper.md

 ## 2. Main Features

+- **Search notes:** Users can search notes by title using the search bar in the navigation menu.
+The list of notes updates in real time as you type.

+### User Feedback and Notifications
+- After adding, editing, or deleting a note, a green success message appears at the top of the page and disappears automatically after a few seconds, confirming the operation.
+- When editing a note, a Cancel button is available to abort editing and return to the list of notes without saving changes.

 The main features of the application are:

 - Manage notes: Users can add new notes, edit existing ones, and delete them.
 Each note contains a title, content, and belongs to a certain category.